-Strengths: this study compared the efficacy of hormonal vs. non- hormonal LARC method and
+Strengths: this study compared the efficacy of hormonal vs. non- hormonal LARC method and has effectively shown the benefit Jadelle with lesser side-effects when compared to Cu-T

 CONCLUSION

 Progesterone only subdermal implant showed same efficacy as Copper T IUD with significantly fewer side effects.